Qazeer/artefacts.help/pages/windows/registry_shellbags.md

 ---
 title: Registry - Shellbags
 summary: 'The Shellbags are Windows Registry keys designed as a user experience enhancing feature to keep track of Windows explorer graphical display settings on a folder-by-folder basis.\n\nShellbags contain folders and network shares to which a given user has navigated (using the Windows Explorer), but not the content of a directory.
-Files will thus not be referenced and subdirectories will only be referenced if they were navigated into.\n\nShellbag entries are stored in registry as a tree-like hierarchical data structure, allowing to reconstitute the browsed directories arborescence.\n\nInformation of interest, for each Shellbags entry on a given target / directory:\n\n- Target name and absolute path.\n\n- Target Modified, Access, and Created (MAC) timestamps (in UTC) retrieved from the $MFT at the Shellbag entry creation (and not further updated).\n\n- The order in which the sub-targets of a target were accessed (maintained in a MRUList list).\n\nAdditionally, the first and last interacted timestamps can be indirectly deducted for some targets.'
+Files will thus not be referenced and subdirectories will only be referenced if they were navigated into.\n\nShellbag entries are stored in registry as a tree-like hierarchical data structure, allowing to reconstitute the browsed directories arborescence.\n\nInformation of interest, for each Shellbags entry on a given target/directory:\n\n- Target name and absolute path.\n\n- Target Modified, Access, and Created (MAC) timestamps (in UTC) retrieved from the $MFT at the Shellbag entry creation (and not further updated).\n\n- The order in which the sub-targets of a target were accessed (maintained in a MRUList list).\n\nAdditionally, the first and last interacted timestamps can be indirectly deducted for some targets.'
 keywords: Shellbags, BagMRU, ShellBagsExplorer, SBECmd, MRUListEx
 tags:
   - windows_registry